A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Applications

 Step (3) of the heat method also involves a Dirichlet IBC, $\phi = 0$ on $\C$, since the geodesic distance is zero for points on $\C$.
 No special treatment is required for this IBC.
-To improve accuracy steps (2) and (3) are applied iteratively as discussed by \citet{Belyaev2015}.
+To improve accuracy, steps (2) and (3) are applied iteratively as discussed by \citet{Belyaev2015}.
 Two extra iterations of steps (2) and (3) are applied in all our examples of the CPM-based heat method.

 We use Eigen's SparseLU to solve (only) the linear systems arising from step (1) of the heat method.
 Using BiCGSTAB (either Eigen's or our custom solver) results in an incorrect solution despite the iterative solver successfully converging, even under a relative residual tolerance of $10^{-15}$.
 We observed that the small time-step of the heat method, $\Delta t = \Delta x^2,$ causes difficulties for BiCGSTAB.
 The reason is that values far from the heat sources are often extremely close to zero.
 Tiny errors in these values are tolerated by BiCGSTAB, but lead to disastrously inaccurate gradients in step (2), and thus incorrect distances in step (3).
-(An alternative would be to compute smoothed distances (see Section 3.3 of \cite{Crane2013}), by using larger time-steps of $\Delta t = m \Delta x^2$ with $m \geq 100$; in this case BiCGSTAB exhibits no issues.)
+Another option is to calculate smoothed distances (see Section 3.3 of \cite{Crane2013}) using larger time-steps $\Delta t = m \Delta x^2$ with $m \geq 100$; in this scenario BiCGSTAB encounters no problems.
 Our partially matrix-free BiCGSTAB solver is nevertheless successfully used for step (3) of the heat method.

 Figure~\ref{fig:geodesic-distance-comparison} shows the geodesic distance to a single source point on the Dziuk surface, where our CPM-based approach (with $\Delta x = 0.0125$) is compared to exact polyhedral geodesics \cite{mitchell1987discrete} and the mesh-based heat method.
 Implementations of the latter two methods are drawn from \texttt{geometry-central} \cite{geometrycentral}.
 All three approaches yield similar results.